SpringRole/sv-us-docs/source/index.html.md

 ## Signup

 The signup API is used to register an admin - a user that performs verifications - in a company.
-Once a user is registered, a verification email is sent to the registered address.
+Once an admin user is registered, a verification email is sent to the registered address.

 <aside class="notice">
 The <code>`Password`</code> and <code>`Confirm Password`</code> fields should be hashed using SHA256 beforehand.